IceChes/Foundation/README.md

 # Foundation

-Foundation is a high-end Cartesian bedslinger designed for versatility, modifiability, and speed.
+Foundation is a high-end Cartesian bedslinger designed for versatility, modularity, and speed.
 It can cost anywhere from $350 to over $450 depending on which configuration you use.

 Current Version: Release 1.0